Venue: Abbey House, Abbey Close, Abingdon OX14 3JE

 To receive notification of any matters which the chair determines should be considered as urgent business and the special circumstances which have made the matters urgent, and to receive any announcements from the chair.

-Chair ran through meeting procedure matters.
+Chair ran through some housekeeping matters.

 Declaration of interests